London police say 58 people assumed dead in tower block blaze

-LONDON British police said that 58 people were now assumed to have died in this week's blaze at a London tower block.
+LONDON (Reuters) - British police said that 58 people were now assumed to have died in this week's blaze at a London tower block.

 "Sadly at this time, there are 58 people who we have been told were in Grenfell Tower on the night that are missing and therefore sadly I have to assume that they are dead," Commander Stuart Cundy told reporters, adding that the figure could change.